 You are snuggled with your little one in their bed, it’s bedtime.
 What is the best book to read?
 Rhyming books with their repetition and cadence are soothing for kids.
 But, even more than that, rhyming books are good for the brain.
-As you read that bedtime story your child’s brain begins to map syllables and the sound that make up words.
-This is called Phonological awareness and is a skill necessary for reading later one.
+As you read together, your child’s brain is mapping the sounds to the syllables that make up words.

 Reading and the Brain

 Reading is a skill that is gained slowly over time.
 Even when a child starts reading, how they read and how their brain works when reading matures and changes.
 The research on brain changes and reading are literally mind-blowing!
 Here is a summary:

 - Reading skills develop over a long period of time.
 Researchers have tracked changes in the left cortical areas of the brain from the age of 6 to 22!!!!

 - Activity in the left cortical area of the brain is related to children’s phonological awareness – the ability to understand that speech is made up of units of sounds (phonemes) that represent written symbols (letters).